dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

-What this table does is verifying if the source IP and MAC of the the traffic matches the IP and MAC assigned to the Pod by Antrea CNI plugin during initial Pod wiring.
-It implements this check both for IP and ARP traffic.
+What this table does is verifying if the source IP and MAC of the traffic matches the IP and MAC of the Pod (which is assigned to the Pod by Antrea CNI plugin during initial Pod wiring).
+This check is implemented for both IP and ARP traffic.

 Highlighted lines in the above output are the respective ARP and IP check entries for the OF port which the frontend pod is connected to.
 In this instance this is an IP flow from frontend pod to backend service hence the current flow will match the second line from the bottom.
 Notice, in the same flow entry, once the spoofguard check is successful then the flow is handed over to Table 30 (actions=resubmit(,30)).
 Table 30 is the next stop.